-In terms of hot or cold coffee, a 2015 study found that consuming a cold/icy drink (a slushie for example) reduced the sweat rate due to it tricking sensors in the stomach into thinking it’s colder than it is, which in turn makes the body think that it is much colder than it actually is.
+In terms of hot or cold coffee, a 2015 study found that consuming a cold or icy drink reduced the sweat rate due to it tricking sensors in the stomach into thinking it’s colder than it is.
+This, in turn, makes the body think that it is much colder than it actually is.

-On the other hand, drinking something hot before a workout could help your body by indicating to it that it’s about to heat up, leading to an increase in sweat rate to better cool you down before you’ve actually started to heat up.
+On the other hand, drinking something hot before a workout could help your body by indicating to it that it’s about to heat up.
+This leads to an increase in sweat rate to better cool you down before you’ve actually started to heat up.

 So that’s how you can get the best out of your pre-workout coffee.

 Increased endurance and workload with a reduction in perception of effort